 In Selly Oak, the elected MPs were alternatively Conservative or Labour between 1955 and 1992.
 When I grew up we had a Conservative MP.
 I couldn’t vote until I was 21 but I showed my rebellious nature by declaring for Labour.
 The truth was that I could hardly tell the difference.

-By the age of 18 I perceived my place in society with a late-Victorian sense of ‘self-help’.
-Perhaps I had learned about Samuel Smiles in one of the encyclopedia that Dad had bought and which I read avidly.
+By the age of 18 I perceived my place in society with a late-Victorian sense of duty and self-help.
+Perhaps I had learned about Samuel Smiles in one of the encyclopedias that Dad had bought through a Daily express book club and which I read avidly.
 Smiles’ notion of self-help, tempered with an Anglican view of the innate rigidity of society, assured me that through self-improvement I could succeed in the world.
 So far, this had seemed to work.

 The City of Birmingham itself, with its blackened municipal buildings and a million industrious inhabitants proclaimed the same message.
 By sheer hard work, the city had built palaces of industry and government.
 It had drawn fresh water and piped it from Wales.
 It provided electricity, gas, trams and buses to serve its people.
 It built schools, hospitals, parks and swimming baths.
 Jerusalem was indeed builded here; and also Bournville which promised a better place for working people by a benevolent employer.